This is probably the most discussed e-Scooter topic currently – Xiaomi M365 Scooter or Ninebot Segway ES2 – which one is better?

 Both Xiaomi M365 and Ninebot ES2 come almost fully assembled.
 You just need to attach the handle bar with 4 screws on each e-scooter, as they are detached to achieve a smaller package.
 Both boxes hold the required tools as well as charger and cables to charge the built-in batteries.
 Ninebot ES2 is missing a bell, which is legally required in some countries.

 There are different versions of Xiaomi M365 scooter – Europe Version and International Version.
 The EU version comes with 2 extra wheels and inner tubes.
-This version can only connect to Mi Home app whereas the international version also connects to Ninebot App.
 If you are curious about charger type and plug: the charger is made for 100-240 V input and you can easily replace the 2-pol cable with the plug you need.
+So go for the cheaper version!

 Body & Design